JosephABudd/kickzig/README.md

    * The source code can be generated with or without it's own message framework which allows the front-end and back-end to communicate asymetrically through channels.
 1. **Adds and removes screens** in the source code.
    * Screens are the framework's front-end packages.
 Each type of screen is unique in how it lays out panels.
-   * Each panel is unique in how it displays visual output to the user and receive input from the user.
+   * Each panel is unique in how it displays visual output to the user and receives input from the user.
    * If messages were added into the framework then a screen has a message handler that handles communications between the screen and the back-end's message handlers.
 1. **Adds and removes messages** in the source code.
 If the framework was created with messages, then kickzig can be used to add and remove messages in the framework.
       * Messages are how the framework's front-end and back-end communicate.